Flooring Services Guide

 Top Five Things to Know Before Wood Floor Refinishing

 Why is wood floor sanding so crucial in the lifecycle of every hardwood or engineered wood floor?
-This is a common question we get as wood floor experts and the answer is pretty simple but it includes a lot of aspects specific to the nature of real wood flooring.
-Wood floor sanding is beneficial to all characteristics of real wood flooring – it improves the appearance of the floor’s surface and it also improves the floor’s condition by ensuring extra protection and minimising the risk of small issues and imperfections grow bigger and cause serious damages.
-However, it is not necessarily to choose wood floor sanding just because your floor looks worn and damaged, although sanding helps so much in such cases.
+This is a common question we get as wood floor experts, and the answer is pretty simple, but it includes a lot of aspects specific to the nature of real wood flooring.
+Wood floor sanding is beneficial to all characteristics of real wood flooring – it improves the appearance of the floor’s surface, and it also improves the floor’s condition by ensuring extra protection and minimising the risk of small issues and imperfections growing bigger and causing serious damage.
+However, it is not necessary to choose wood floor sanding just because your floor looks worn and damaged, although sanding helps so much in such cases.

 Engineered Wood Floor Sanding Guide